 Although Alzheimer’s disease is the largest form of dementia, there are other types of dementia that you or your loved one could be experiencing.
 They include:

 Dementia with Lewy Bodies – Dementia with Lewy bodies accounts for about 10 percent of dementia cases.
 Symptoms for dementia with Lewy bodies can often be similar to those of Alzheimer’s disease and Parkinson’s disease.
 They include confusion, changes behavior, rigid movement slowed or shuffled walking and difficulty with balance.
 Visual hallucinations can be a common symptom of someone with Dementia with Lewy Bodies.
 At times, auditory hallucinations can also occur.

 Frontotemporal Lobe dementia – Frontotemporal dementia is caused when the nerve cells in the frontal and/or temporal lobes of the brain die.
 As this occurs, the brain tissue in this area diminishes causing symptoms such as changes in personality and behavior and difficulty with language.

 Vascular dementia Vascular dementia occurs when brain damage is done due to poor blood circulation to the brain.
 Symptoms of vascular dementia can include difficulty with language, thinking or problem solving.
 There are different types of vascular dementia depending on which area of the brain has been damaged.
 Each type of vascular dementia differs in symptoms and progression.

-Parkinsona’s disease dementia When someone has been diagnosed with Parkinsona’s disease, their brain is affected.
-An estimated of 50 to 80 percent of those people diagnosed with Parkinsona’s disease will experience dementia due to the changes in their brains.
-Symptoms from Parkinsona’s disease dementia include difficulty with memory or judgement, muffled speech patterns, visual hallucinations, depression, irritability and trouble interpreting visual information.
+Parkinson’s disease dementia When someone has been diagnosed with Parkinson’s disease, their brain is affected.
+An estimated of 50 to 80 percent of those people diagnosed with Parkinson’s disease will experience dementia due to the changes in their brains.
+Symptoms from Parkinson’s disease dementia include difficulty with memory or judgement, muffled speech patterns, visual hallucinations, depression, irritability and trouble interpreting visual information.